CEO Zuckerberg says Facebook could have done more to prevent misuse

 London-based Cambridge Analytica, which counts U.S. President Donald Trump’s 2016 campaign among its past clients, has disputed Facebook’s estimate of the number of affected users.

 Zuckerberg also said that Facebook’s major investments in security “will significantly impact our profitability going forward.”
-Facebook shares were up 2 percent in midday trading.
+Facebook shares were up 1.7 percent in afternoon trading.

 Facebook has about 15,000 people working on security and content review, rising to more than 20,000 by the end of 2018, Zuckerberg’s testimony said.
 “Protecting our community is more important than maximizing our profits,” he said.